 Shortly before re-entering the woods, two men standing next to a car on the other side of the road waved us over, offering beer.
 They were Chuck and Darryl, from Redding, CA. They had been evacuated due to a very large fire burning near the town, and for whatever reason, decided to spend today on the side of the road in Oregon handing out beer to hikers (and drinking some themselves).

 We chatted for a short while, before continuing down the trail.
 Just into the woods, out of sight from the road, a small cache of half-liter water bottles lay on the ground.
 I chugged one of them to help compensate for the dehydrating effect of the beer.
 Plus, it was still hot out, and any water I drank now is water I wouldn’t drink (and then, have to collect and filter to replenish) later.

 While the trail had climbed a bit along Old Highway 99, especially immediately after leaving Callahan’s, the day’s big uphill started once the trail re-entered the woods.

 The main attraction for the day was Pilot Rock, a large rock formation with a Peregrine Falcon nesting area, so some of the side trails were closed.
 Smoke from the fires continued to fill the air, and while it was less dense than it was in Ashland, it was still thick enough to cast a haze in front of every view.

 I stopped for dinner after a little more than ten miles, at the location of a water faucet and tentsites.
 However, there was no faucet, just a small spring, and the supposed tentsites were small, grassy, and not flat.
-It was suitable enough to make dinner at, though, so I ate dinner there.
+It was a suitable enough location to make dinner, though, so I did.

 Verde caught up to Jelly and I there, and then went on ahead.
 Jelly finished his dinner much faster than I did, and left while I was still cooking my macaroni and cheese.
 (Filtering water took a while.)